peterhinch/micropython-mqtt/mqtt_as/README.md

 such as incorrect WiFi credentials.
 Initial connection will only fail after a one minute timeout.
 Other platforms enable an immediate bail-out.

+## 1.10 MQTTv5
+The addition of MQTTv5 support does not affect existing applications which will run unchanged.
+It is expected that most microcontroller users will continue with MQTT V3.1.1.
+The use of MQTTv5 uses additinal RAM (~3KiB) and requires some knowledge of the protocol.
+See [MQTTv5 Support](./README.md#36-mqttv5-support) for more details.

 ###### [Contents](./README.md#1-contents)

 # 2. Getting started